Switching to Motu Move - FAQs

 Tagging off will ensure you’re charged the correct fare for your journey.
 It also gives Metro more accurate information about how services are used, which helps us improve routes and schedules.

-The fares will be the same as they are now, regardless of whether you choose to use your usual payment method or choose to use your debit or credit card or digital wallet.
-Weekly and daily caps will apply as usual as long as the same card is used.
+Fares remain the same, regardless of whether you choose to use your usual payment method or your debit, credit card or digital wallet.

-Will SuperGold free travel still be available?
+Is SuperGold free travel still be available?

 Yes.
 SuperGold card holders will continue to receive free travel during off-peak periods (any time after 9am), and all day on weekends and public holidays.